Independent Medical Evaluation (IME)

 Chicago Workers' Compensation Lawyer

-At Leonard Law Group, our Chicago workers’ compensation attorneys have years of experience and have an established track record of success in handling workers’ compensation cases.
-Since 1995, we’ve recovered more than $500 million for our clients.
+At Leonard Law Group, our Chicago Workers' Compensation attorneys have years of experience and have an established track record of success in handling Workers’ Compensation cases.
+Since 1996, we’ve recovered more than $$750,000,000 for our clients.
 Let us be the team you trust to help with your IME.

 For client convenience, we offer free second opinion case reviews and Spanish-speaking legal services.
 Call (312) 487-2513 today to learn more about your legal options.